-What Does a Business Coach for Female Entrepreneurs Do
+What Does a Business Coach for Female Entrepreneurs and Female Leaders Do

 Below, I’ll cover what coaches do, how they work with creatives, business growth coaching, business consulting, business strategy coaching.
 Then I’ll briefly talk about how marketing coaching is different.

-What Does a Business Coach For Entrepreneurs Do?
+What Does a Business Coach For Women Do?

 - 1: Create Actionable Plans: Listens, processes information, and then creates actionable plans for clients.